Sparks (film)

-Sparks is a 2013 American independent action thriller film based on the graphic novel written by Christopher Folino and designed by JM Ringuet and Tyler Endicott turned into a superhero noir.
-The movie is co-directed, produced, and written by Christopher Folino.
+Sparks is a 2013 American independent action thriller film directed and produced by Christopher Folino and Todd Burrows from a screenplay by Folino.
+The film is based on the graphic novel of the same name by Folino.
 The film was in production in January 2013 and was released in March 2014 in the United States.

 The film stars Chase Williamson as the Sparks, Ashley Bell as the Lady Heavenly, Clancy Brown, Jake Busey, William Katt, Marina Squerciati and Clint Howard among others.

 Plot

 Ian Sparks (Chase Williamson) discovers the dark side of heroism, while going after the nation's most notorious super-criminal he manages to leave his life and reputation in ruins along the way.
 The tragic loss of his parents as a young boy leaves him scarred in unimaginable ways, but it helps shape his desire to become a "super".
 He manages to team up with fellow “super” Lady Heavenly (Ashley Bell), but the arrival of a vicious serial killer, Matanza (William Katt), who unleashes a bloody rampage on the city, destroys Sparks and Heavenly’s partnership and relationship.

 Racked with guilt, Sparks hits rock bottom, only to be saved by a guardian angel Archer (Clancy Brown), a cop whose own tragedy was linked to the fate of Sparks’ parents.
 Archer and Sparks discover their common enemy, which brings together a partnership of other “gifted” individuals whose intentions are not as honorable as Sparks.
 Hitting rock bottom again, Sparks looks to make an easy buck, but finds danger along the way.
 In order to right the wrong done to his life and to his friends, he must face his past and fight for his future.
 Now all Ian Sparks can do is regain his dignity, seek redemption, and clear his name.